jbgutierrez/vim-partial/README.md

 ## Usage
-Simply select some lines on Visual mode, hit `<leader>x`, enter the desired partial location and the plugin will place the appropiate replacement.
+Simply select some lines on Visual mode, hit `<leader>x`, enter the desired partial location and the plugin will place the appropriate replacement.

 Let me show you: